proj-slo/proj-slo.github.io/README.md

-# Simple ChatGPT
+# Student Learning Outcomes Generator

-This is a simple and minimalistic version of ChatGPT built for educational purposes.
+This is a simple and minimalistic application that generates student learning outcomes based on a given topic.

 ## OpenAI API